Suggested links

 Battling addiction and ready for treatment?
 Find Treatment Now

-What is Inpatient Drug Rehab?
+What Is Inpatient Drug Rehab?

-Inpatient treatment centers are designed to provide a high level of structure and support for the addict during their first days and weeks of recovery.
-Many times, the addict may enter the rehab facility with drugs still in their system and will need special help during these early days.
-Additional care, such as medical detox, can also be available at the residential rehab program.
+Inpatient treatment centers provide a high level of structure and support for the addict during their first days and weeks of recovery.

-In addition to medical care, the facility will provide different types of therapy—from group sessions to one-on-one counseling and even family therapy.
-This focus on mental health is intended to help recovering addicts create better habits and behaviors that will allow them to be successful in their long-term addiction recovery.
+Focusing on mental and behavioral health during the addiction treatment process helps recovering addicts create better habits that will allow them to be successful in their long-term addiction recovery.

-What Happens in an Inpatient Rehab?
+What Happens at an Inpatient Rehab Center?

-Day One
+Inpatient Rehab: Day One

-Week One
+Inpatient Rehab: Week One

 Week one’s blackout phase is designed to encourage patients’ sobriety in the early days of their treatment by eliminating any outside influences or temptations.
 Many times, the patient will be able to resume contact with loved ones after the first week.